 A seafarer has to be very careful while performing his/her duties onboard vessel as it can never be taken for granted that a person cannot fall off the ship due to bad weather, swell in the sea, accidents, and due to negligence.

-A man overboard is an emergency situation and it is very important to locate and recover the overboard person as soon as possible as due to bad weather or rough sea, the crew member can drown or else due to temperature of the cold water the person can get hypothermia.
+A man overboard is an emergency situation and it is very important to locate and recover the man overboard person as soon as possible as due to bad weather or rough sea, the crew member can drown or else due to temperature of the cold water the person can get hypothermia.

-Hypothermia is a situation wherein there is an extensive loss of body temperature due to prolonged contact of body with cold water, and the body’s normal metabolism and functions get affected.
+Hypothermia is a situation wherein there is an extensive loss of body temperature due to prolonged contact of the body with cold water, and the body’s normal metabolism and functions get affected.

-A person will get unconscious after 15 minutes in water with temperature of 5 ̊ C.
+A person will get unconscious after 15 minutes in water with a temperature of 5 ̊ C.

 Actions to be Taken during Man Overboard Situation